-Strategic progress in 2022
+Strategic progress in 2023

-Our goals for 2022 were to:
+Our goals for 2023 were to:

-- Action and complete the School Improvement Plan for 2020-2022 that gives focus for the future direction of the school. - Consider the most effective ways to utilise professional development and formation opportunities for staff members in future planning. - Formulate new school improvement priorities for the 2023 school year. - Formulate a new School Improvement Plan 2022 2024. - Explore Catholic Social Teaching principles and explicitly link and embed them as the basis for outreach activities. - Continue to implement the school's Teaching and Learning Framework. - Embed the processes of Professional Learning Communities (PLC's) with both the teaching and support staff - Continue to build teacher capacity in data literacy informing the teaching and learning process. - Implement staff 'Well-being' check-ins with staff by the Leadership Team. - Establish a Well-being Team and take part in the BeYou' program to increase staff capability in social emotional well-being and mental health initiatives. - Engage a Professional Goals Coach to guide teachers in formulating realistic and measurable professional goals from the AITSL standards.
+- Create and implement the School Improvement Plan for 2024-2026 that gives focus for the future direction of the school. - Consider the most effective ways to utilise professional development and formation opportunities for staff members in future planning. - Formulate new school improvement priorities for the 2024 school year. - Explore Catholic Social Teaching principles and explicitly link and embed them as the basis for outreach activities. - Continue to implement the school's Teaching and Learning Framework while exploring Australian Curriculum Version 9

+- Embed the processes of Professional Learning Communities (PLC's) with both the teaching and support staff. - Continue to build teacher capacity in data literacy informing the teaching and learning process. - Implement staff 'Well-being' check-ins with staff by the Leadership Team and Well-Being Officer. - Establish a Well-being Team and take part in the BeYou' program to increase staff capability in social emotional well-being and mental health initiatives. - Engage a Professional Goals Coach to guide teachers in formulating realistic and measurable professional goals from the AITSL standards.

-The school made good progress on these goals for 2022:
+The school made good progress on these goals for 2023:

-- A more deliberate Professional Development plan was formulated for Leadership, Learning Support, ancillary staff and teaching staff to best support our student body. - Satisfaction survey results from the parents, staff and students were overwhelmingly in the 'Excellent' range. - In 2022 the Catholic Social Teaching that the school explored was Stewardship of Creation and we hosted our second Laudato Si' Expo. - Professional Learning Communities were well established with both teaching staff and Educational Support Officers to promote positive pedagogical practices. - The school successfully navigated teaching and learning processes considering the COVID-19 pandemic. - Finalising the last 10% of a significant Capital Works project and the delivery of state of the art, contemporary learning spaces that support the school's educational philosophy that is embedded throughout the new Teaching and Learning framework. - Increased emphasis on the presence of Catholic Identity elements around the school after Capital Works was completed. - Ongoing acknowledgment was made in the mental health and wellbeing of staff, parents and students. - NAPLAN results across the school were continuing to trend in the right direction.
+- A more deliberate Professional Development plan was formulated for Leadership, Learning Support, ancillary staff and teaching staff to best support our student body. - Satisfaction survey results from the parents, staff and students were overwhelmingly in the 'Excellent' range. - In relation to Laudato Si,' we continued to develop increased ways in which we can lower our carbon footprint and continue to be positive stewards of creation. - Professional Learning Communities were continued with both teaching staff and Educational Support Officers to promote positive pedagogical practices. - Upper, Middle and Lower Precinct meetings were held weekly to increase professional mentoring and communication within the school precincts. - Continued Capital Works projects and the delivery of state of the art, contemporary - learning spaces that support the school's educational philosophy that is embedded throughout the new Teaching and Learning framework. - Increased emphasis on the presence of and learnings surrounding the Catholic Identity elements around the school. - Ongoing acknowledgment was made in the mental health and wellbeing of staff, parents and students. - Christian meditation was established as a way to help our staff and students dig deeper into scripture while also aiding self-regulation and reflection. - NAPLAN results across the school are continuing to trend in upwards.

-Strategic Priorities for 2023
+Strategic Priorities for 2024

-Three key improvement priorities were identified for 2022.
+At the end of 2023, three key improvement priorities were identified for 2024.
 These three key priorities for school improvement are:

-- Prayer
+- Christian Virtue Dignity

-- Family Partnerships
+- Learning Dispositions

 - Increased Learning Gain & Achievement